sickmz/twallet/README.md

    - Go to Google Drive and create a new Google Sheet.
    - Copy the unique ID from the URL of the newly created sheet.
 The ID is a long string of letters and numbers after `/spreadsheets/d/`.

-2. Create a Telegram bot via @BotFather and get the token and retrieve your telegram `USER_ID`
+2. Create a Telegram bot via @BotFather and get the token and retrieve your telegram user id.
    - Open Telegram and search for the `@BotFather` bot.
    - Start a chat with `@BotFather` and use the `/newbot` command to create a new bot.
    - Follow the instructions and get the generated bot token.
 Save this token for later use.